 Example: A food that is 10% Moisture, 7% Ash, 4% Fiber, 31% Protein, 18% Fat, and 30% Carbohydrates.
 A food-using Modified Atwater would report it at 366.5 Kcals per 100 Grams, while a food-using Atwater factor would report it as 406 kcals.
 Making a difference of 39.5 kcals per 100 grams between the two reports of the same food.

 What this means for the consumer is that you think you are feeding 366, but in reality your feeding 406 calories.
 This can make a huge difference overtime in whether your dog is gaining or losing weight.

 While very few foods are formulated to the bare minimum nutrient requirements, there is a risk of nutritional deficiencies when attempting to help your dog or cat lose weight.

-While in the short term it might not be a big deal, over a greater period of time (which is often the case) it can cause complications and even potentially hinder the ability of the dog to actually lose weight.
+While in the short term, it might not be a big deal, over a more significant period of time (which is often the case), it can cause complications and even potentially hinder the ability of the dog to lose weight.

 Research has shown that many commercial diets formulated for adult maintenance do carry a risk of nutritional deficiencies, especially when used as part of a weight loss plan.

 While there is variability in the specific nutrients and amounts that are deficient, there are some commonalities across foods and brands.